Things to Do in Sanur for an Authentic Bali Experience

 Have dinner at Sindhu Night Market

 If you're searching for things to do in Sanur that offer a glimpse into local life, you'll want to grab dinner at the Sindhu Night Market.
-This bustling night market is held near Sindhu Beach every evening.
-It's very popular amongst locals and tourists, and it's a prime spot to do some serious people-watching.
+This market is held near Sindhu Beach every evening and is popular amongst locals and visitors.

 Attend a free yoga class on the beach